-ODAIBA BAY – statues and flashing lights
+ODAIBA BAY – statues, robots and death stars

 Once I remembered where I was it was great just to lie there for a while before getting up and taking the usual photos of view out the window.
 As you can see it is a grey day but hopefully there will be no rain.

 Today we are off to Odaiba Bay where we are scheduled to see a replica of the Statue of Liberty, the Gundam Statue and also pay a visit to the teamLab Digital Art Museum.

 It is an optional journey for those who came in early and wanted something to do before getting into the swing of things with our Welcome Dinner tonight.

 Once I gather myself I head down for a lovely light brekky of juice, coffee, danish, sausages, tomato and mushroom rice and grilled chicken with herbs etc etc. Sounds a lot but it was very nice.
 Of course I get the usual looks as I take photos but it doesn’t matter to me.

 There are quite a few people staying here and the dining area soon gets rather busy.
 One thing though, the staff makes sure that the food never runs out.
 Once brekky is finished it is back to the room to get organised for today.

 Light rain has arrived but it should clear.
 I am meeting Julius (who will become known as Red Leader) at 10am and there are two others coming along.
 It is going to be a full day and we are due to get back to the hotel around 3pm so that we can rest up for our Welcome Dinner.